 Reconciliation Activities

-Co-Chairs are responsible for tracking, completing and posting Ballot reconciliation items using the Ballot Desktop.
+Co-chairs are responsible for tracking, completing and posting Ballot reconciliation items using the Ballot Desktop.
 It is very important that ALL reconciliation activities be recorded on the Ballot Desktop.
 If at any time you need support in correctly using the Ballot Desktop or in troubleshooting problems you might have, please contact the Technical Publications Manager (ballotmanager@HL7.org) and Webmaster (webmaster@Hl7.org) for help.
 For specific instructions on completing the Excel-based reconciliation spreadsheets, please refer to the instructions in the reconciliation spreadsheet template.
 In general, co-chairs are responsible for:

-Consolidating all comment spreadsheets submitted on their ballot document during the ballot period before the Working Group Meeting using the Amalgamation Macro as described in Section 3.6)
+Consolidating all comment spreadsheets submitted on their ballot document during the ballot period before the WGM using the Amalgamation Macro (see Section 3.6)

-Conducting reconciliations at WGMs and conference calls
+Conducting reconciliations during WGMs and conference calls

 Recording and tracking the WG reconciliation decisions and actions in the consolidated spreadsheet